sugarso/AppleSampleCode/README.md

 ===============

 Apple released source code projects index showing demos and implementation details for [Mac][2] & [iOS][1] apps.

->>>For isolating revisions and merging fixes made by apple back into your own projects.
+>For isolating changes and merging fixes made by apple back into your own projects.
-Kept it in sync with Apple code updates.
-Useful for tracking changes such as bug fixes, new features, syntax evolution and co.

 *p.s.
 A pull request is only a small step for you, but a giant leap for the community.*